-Programs may provide alternative forms of service such as alternative dispute resolution, pro se clinics, workshops, legal education, kiosks, and web assistance.37
+Programs may provide alternative forms of service such as alternative dispute resolution, pro se clinics, workshops, legal education, kiosks, and web assistance.

-- (a) However, such alternative service may not be reported as a case unless: - (i) the service provided qualifies as a case, as defined by § 2.1 of this Handbook; 38 - (ii) the service provided qualifies as legal assistance as defined by § 2.2; - (iii) the person receiving the service is a client as defined by § 2.4; and - (iv) the person providing the service is an attorney or a non-attorney under the direct supervision of a licensed attorney in accordance with the rules of practice in the jurisdiction(s) where the program provides assistance (unless the jurisdiction or forum allows waiver of attorney supervision or allows legal assistance by a non-attorney under specific circumstances) as stated in § 2.5. - (b) Related services provided to the same client with respect to essentially the same legal problem are reported to LSC only as specified by §§ 6.2 and 6.3 of this Handbook.
+- (a) However, such alternative service may not be reported as a case unless: - (i) the service provided qualifies as a case, as defined by § 2.1 of this Handbook; - (ii) the service provided qualifies as legal assistance as defined by § 2.2; - (iii) the person receiving the service is a client as defined by § 2.4; and - (iv) the person providing the service is an attorney or a non-attorney under the direct supervision of a licensed attorney in accordance with the rules of practice in the jurisdiction(s) where the program provides assistance (unless the jurisdiction or forum allows waiver of attorney supervision or allows legal assistance by a non-attorney under specific circumstances) as stated in § 2.5. - (b) Related services provided to the same client with respect to essentially the same legal problem are reported to LSC only as specified by §§ 6.2 and 6.3 of this Handbook. - (c) Programs may report alternative forms of service provided in § 6.6 under the CSR category that best fits the actual service provided, as specified by Chapter VIII of to a trial court or from a lower level trial court to a higher level trial court are not included in 45 CFR § 1605 and should be reported as only one case under CSR Closure Category I(b).